JingSun-TR/DeepLabCut-Ultrasound/README.md

 ## Disclaimer
 This software is provided **as-is** with no warranties.
 Note the following:
 - Contour accuracy should be validated using the output videos.
-- Compatibility may break with future DeepLabCut updates.
+- Compatibility may be affected by future DeepLabCut updates.
-- Bug fixes and support are not guaranteed, though reports are welcome (see contact below).
+- Bug fixes and support are not guaranteed; however, reports are welcome (see contact information below).
-- The authors and affiliated institutions are not liable for any outcomes resulting from this tool’s use.
+- The authors and affiliated institutions are not liable for any outcomes resulting from the use of this tool.

 We hope this tool advances your research!

 ## Support or Contact
 Please contact Jing Sun (jsunsang901126@gmail.com), Tatsuya Kitamura (t-kitamu@konan-u.ac.jp) for support.